Home / Rekindle Miami Fellowship

 Rekindle Miami Fellowship

 Thank you for your interest in the Rekindle Miami Fellowship!
-Application Deadline is Friday, July 18, 2025 at midnight.
-Notifications will be sent in the end of July, so keep your eyes out for an email!
+Application Deadline is Tuesday, June 30, 2026 at midnight.

 Rekindle's mission is to drive meaningful social change by fostering collaboration between Black and Jewish American leaders.
 Through open dialogue and face-to-face conversation, Rekindle builds bridges of understanding and meaningful connection in cities across the nation.
 By reigniting the historic alliance forged during the Civil Rights Movement, Rekindle advances our shared fight for justice, equality, and respect for people of all backgrounds, races, and religions.